mkingopng/RefVision/presentation/presentation_slides_final.md

 enough to see why the lift failed, however there are a lot of reasons (30) why a lift might fail, that may not be immediately obvious to the audience.

-Its also really helpful to the commentator to have an explanation to hand to explain a decision to the audience, even if the lifter has not chosen to appeal the lift
+Its also really helpful to the commentator to have an explanation available to explain a decision to the audience, even if the lifter has not chosen to appeal the lift.
 -->

 ---

 <!-- Slide 15: Web App & Delivery -->
 ## 4.6 Web App & Delivery (Flask + CloudFront)

-- **Flask** (or FastAPI)
+- **Flask**
    - Serves a simple UI for judges & audience.
    - Pulls annotated video from S3.
    - Fetches classification + explanation from DynamoDB.